Can Ferrari really cut it in luxury beyond supercars?

-“Ferrari is capable of being a fully-fledged luxury brand,” Marchionne declared last month, setting his stall out to target the kind of high-end valuation multiples enjoyed by the likes of LVMH (LVMH.PA) and Richemont CFR.VX.
+“Ferrari is capable of being a fully-fledged luxury brand,” Marchionne declared last month, setting his stall out to target the kind of high-end valuation multiples enjoyed by the likes of LVMH and Richemont.

 The 62-year-old said Ferrari is worth up to 10 billion euros ($11.3 billion), eyeing an initial public offering (IPO) slated for the first half of this year and hoping for a chunky windfall to boost FCA’s own ambitious five-year investment plan.